 Smaller companies, in particular those that have recently been admitted to trading on the market, as well as start-up companies, may take the view that some of the recommendations are disproportionate or less relevant in their case.
+These companies can now make use of the specific proportionate EU Growth prospectus regime.
 Likewise, holding and investment companies may require a different structure for their board of directors, which may affect the relevance of some of the recommendations to them.
-For instance, in such cases, the role of the nomination committee and the remuneration committee may be filled by a single committee.
+For instance, in such cases, the role of the nomination committee and the remuneration committee may be filled by a single committee or, in the case of SMEs and companies with reduced market capitalisation, even the board as a whole.